CTA/queri/README.md

 Returned values vary between agent-level and aggregate reports.
 Agent-level reports return an Array of Hashes, each Hash corresponding to an agent's metrics for the requested analysis.
+Composite agent-level reports return a Hash associating agent usernames with an Array of Hashes (each record for the requested analysis).
 Aggregate reports return a single Hash; the composite metrics for the requested analysis.
   * Agent-level reports
     * Stats